Noopur Tiwari: Career

 As Europe correspondent and Resident Editor with NDTV, Tiwari reported major events and stories from all over the continent since 2004.
 She reported extensively on tax evasion and money laundering with exclusive interviews of major whistleblowers in the world of finance.
-She also contributed episodes on the Burqa Debate in Europe, Sikhs in France, Indian Soldiers in WW1 for NDTV's India Matters.
-Her breaking news report on the French aircraft carrier Clemenceau (2004) was followed by an extensive coverage of the story in Indian media and the aircraft carrier had to eventually return after India's Supreme court ruling.
+She also contributed episodes on Sikhs in France, Indian Soldiers in WW1 for NDTV's India Matters.Her breaking news report on the French aircraft carrier Clemenceau (2004) was followed by an extensive coverage of the story in Indian media and the aircraft carrier had to eventually return after India's Supreme court ruling.
 In her interviews with LTTE cadre (2006), Anton Balasingham expressed regret for Rajiv Gandhi's killing which was the closest the militant outfit came to admitting their responsibility for the murder.
 Tiwari has covered several major elections in Europe and Indo-French bilateral visits.
 Tiwari also reported on the COP21 Paris summit, the Greek referendum, Papal Conclaves, Indo-French civil nuclear deal, Italy-India diplomatic row over marines, India and Pakistan at the International court of justice, the Mittal Arcelor take over.
 She won the ENBA 2016 award, Best International coverage for the Paris terror attacks.

 Television series

 Noopur Tiwari launched, produced and directed the satire show Gustakhi Maaf, Great India Tamasha: for NDTV in 2004 developed with French marionette makers Alain Duverne and Laurent Huet.
 Tiwari was the co-scriptwriter of this adaptation of the BBC series Yes Prime Minister; co-production NDTV-BBC for STAR TV as "Ji Mantriji".
 Tiwari produced episodes on politicians and artists such as MF Husain, Former Indian PM VP Singh, politician Laloo Prasad Yadav for Jeena Isi Ka Naam Hai: A show on the life of celebrities on Zee TV.

-In her reports on culture and lifestyle Tiwari has interviewed actors such as Leonardo Di Caprio and Meryl Streep.
+In her reports on culture and lifestyle Tiwari has interviewed actors such as Leonardo DiCaprio and Meryl Streep.
 She has also anchored & produced lifestyle shows for "NDTV Good Times" on Wine and Art :